anderspitman/anderspitman.net/entries/11/entry.md

 You could always link out to the Internet Archive, but then you're centralizing all your link dependencies.
 I think the long-term solution to this problem could be something like IPFS, where websites pin versions of everything they link to.
-But that has its own problems. ie, if you link out to an insecure version of a web app.
+But that has its own problems, like if you link out to an insecure version of a web app.
 This would basically be the web's version of static linking.

 ## Frameworks/Libraries

 These ones are obvious.
-They're what we usually think of as dependencies.
+They're what I usually think of first when people talk about dependencies.
+If you're using a large framework that does a lot of heavy lifting for you app, you're at the mercy of that framework (and its likely many dependencies) for your experience to remain consistent.
+The less you understand what that framework is doing under the hood, the more vulnerable you are.

+That doesn't mean frameworks are bad.
+A new developer with an exciting idea might be able to crank out a prototype using a framework where they would otherwise get bogged down with platform details.

+However, in general I advocate learning the platform over time, not necessarily to avoid using frameworks, but to reduce the vulnerability that comes from dependance on them.
+If your framework just can't do what you need it to (or as performantly as you need it to), ideally you should be able to throw it out and implement a bespoke replacement.

 ## Datasets

+If your app/experience relies on a specific dataset, that's a dependencies.
+One example would be an interactive data visualization.
+If you collected and control the data yourself, this likely isn't a problem.
+However, if the data comes from a 3rd source that is constantly changing, you're dependant on that source, or risk the data becoming stale.
+Even if the data doesn't change, you may be dependant on a 3rd party not changing their usage policies.

+## APIs

+Closely related to datasets is APIs, which are often used to access datasets such as Twitter.
+Over time, companies have consistently locked their APIs down more and more to prevent 3rd party developers from making alternative interfaces.
+This makes sense from a business point of view; you can't show ads on an app you don't control.
+If you're going to rely on an API to develop your app, make sure you understand the business incentives of all parties involved, and what that likely means for the long-term viability of your app.

 # A Mental Model for Categorizing Dependencies

-As I was thinking about this, I realized there are several distinct categories of dependencies.
+As I was thinking about this, I started breaking dependencies down into several distinct categories.
 This is how I think of them:

 1. Platform Dependencies
 2. Data Dependencies